Born in Bucharest, Romania, 1988

 By underexposing his pictures and twisting the image’s perspective, he creates confusion, evoking a sense of urban and social alienation many of us experience today in a world that is changing at a super-fast pace.

-Between 2010 and 2019, he used photography as a method to gain access to different spaces and communities that he would not have otherwise been able to enter.
-Prior to his current practice, he worked on a number of projects that document the social and economic shifts that occurred as a result of the Romanian revolution and the country's EU membership.
+Prior to his current practice (between 2010 and 2019) he worked on different projects that document the social and economic shifts that occurred as a result of the Romanian revolution and the country's EU membership.
 Some of the main subjects of his earlier works include marginalized groups living in a maze of underground tunnels in Bucharest ("Tunnels and Pipes" 2011-2015) or the decay of communist working-class neighbourhoods in Romania ("A Diagram of Utopia" 2014-2017).